azavea/raster-vision/docs/experiments.rst

 .. image:: _static/experiments-scene.png
     :align: center

-A scene represents an image, associated labels, and an optional Area of Interest (AOI) that describes what area of the scene has been exhaustively labeled.
-Labels are task-specific annotations, and can represent geometries (bounding boxes for object detection or chip classification), rasters (semantic segmentaiton), or even numerical values (for regression tasks, not yet implemented).
-Specifying an AOI allows Raster Vision to understand not only where it can pull "positive" chips from, or subsets of imagery that contain the target class we are trying to identify, but also lets Raster Vision know where it is able to pull "negative" examples, or subsets of imagery that contain none of the elements that are desired to be detected.
+A scene represents an image, associated labels, and an optional list of areas of interest (AOIs) that describes which parts of the scene have been exhaustively labeled.
+Labels are task-specific annotations, and can represent geometries (bounding boxes for object detection or chip classification), rasters (semantic segmentation), or even numerical values (for regression tasks, not yet implemented).
+Specifying an AOI allows Raster Vision to understand not only where it can pull "positive" chips from, or subsets of imagery that contain the target class we are trying to identify, but also lets Raster Vision know where it is able to pull "negative" examples, or subsets of imagery that are missing the target class.

 A scene is composed of the following elements:

-* *Image*: Represented in Raster Vision by a ``RasterSource``, an large scene image can contain multiple sub-images or a single file.
+* *Image*: Represented in Raster Vision by a ``RasterSource``, a large scene image can contain multiple sub-images or a single file.
-* *Labels*: Represented in Raster Vision as a ``LabelSource``, this is what provides the annotates or labels for the scene.
+* *Labels*: Represented in Raster Vision as a ``LabelSource``, this is what provides the annotations or labels for the scene.
 The nature of the labels that are produced by the LabelSource are specific to the :ref:`task` that the machine learning model is performing.
-* *AOI* (Optional): An Area of Interest that describes which sections of the scene image (RasterSource) are exhaustively labeled.
+* *AOIs* (Optional): An optional list of areas of interest that describes which sections of the scene image (RasterSource) are exhaustively labeled.

 In addition to the outline above, which describes training data completely, a :ref:`label store` is also associated with scenes on which Raster Vision will perform prediction.
 The label store determines how to store and retrieve the predictions from a scene.

 SceneConfig
 ^^^^^^^^^^^

-A ``SceneConfig`` consists of a ``RasterSource`` optionally combined with a ``LabelSource``, ``LabelStore``, and AOI.
+A ``SceneConfig`` consists of a ``RasterSourceConfig`` optionally combined with a ``LabelSourceConfig``, ``LabelStoreConfig``, and list of AOIs.
+Each AOI is expected to be a URI to a GeoJSON file containing polygons.

 In our ``tiny_spacenet.py`` example, we configured the train scene with a GeoTIFF URI and a GeoJSON URI.
-We pass in a built ``RasterSource``, however we pass in just the URI for the ``LabelSource``.
-This is because the ``SceneConfig`` can construct a default ``LabelSource`` based on the URI using :ref:`default provider`.
+We pass in a ``RasterSourceConfig`` object to the ``with_raster_source`` method, but just pass the URI to ``with_label_source``.
+This is because the ``SceneConfig`` can construct a default ``LabelSourceConfig`` based on the URI using :ref:`default provider`.
+The ``LabelStoreConfig`` is not explicitly set in the building of the ``SceneConfig``.
+This is because the prediction label store can be determined by :ref:`default provider` by finding the default ``LabelStore`` provider for a given task.

 .. code::